afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <p><strong>Sometimes, the best decision is: do nothing.
 Keep it simple.</strong></p>
 </blockquote>

+**CI is one place the pattern appears.** The same fork — paper over mess versus tighten the model — shows up directly in the code you merge.

 ## Safe Systems Win.
 Tests Alone Cannot Fix a Wrong Model.